-Per the Washington State Comprehensive Emergency Management Plan (CEMP), and as outlined in RCW 38.52, WSDOT is the Primary Agency for Emergency Support Function (ESF) #1 - Transportation.
-ESF #1 supports Washington State by assisting State agencies, local, and Tribal governmental entities; and volunteer organizations requiring the state transportation infrastructure during an actual or potential incident.
-ESF #1 is designed to provide transportation support to assist in incident management.
+RCW 38.52 directs the state to develop and implement a State Comprehensive Emergency Management Plan (CEMP).
+The CEMP designates WSDOT as the Primary Agency for Emergency Support Function (ESF) 1 - Transportation.
+ESF1 supports Washington State by assisting State agencies, local, and Tribal governments; and volunteer organizations relying on the state transportation infrastructure during an actual or potential incident.
+ESF #1 is designed to provide support during incident response.
 Activities within the scope of ESF #1 functions include:

-- Performing damage assessments to state transportation infrastructure as a result of the incident; - Coordinating alternate transportation routes; - Coordinating the restoration and recovery of the state transportation infrastructure; - Performing activities conducted under the direct authority of WSDOT; and, - Coordinating prevention, preparedness, mitigation among transportation infrastructure stakeholders at the federal, state, local, and tribal levels.
+- Performing damage assessments to state transportation infrastructure as a result of an incident; - Coordinating alternate transportation routes; - Coordinating the restoration and recovery of the state transportation infrastructure; - Performing activities conducted under the direct authority of WSDOT; and - Coordinating prevention, preparedness, mitigation among transportation infrastructure stakeholders at the federal, state, local, and tribal levels.

-This chapter also incorporates some of the day-to-day operational procedures that are used in responding to incidents such as small spills, snow/ice removal, traffic accidents, emergencies, disaster events, and recovery efforts.
-The Washington State Department of Transportation (WSDOT) Emergency Operations Plan M 54-11.01 and the Emergency Relief Procedures Manual M 3014 define the details of how the Department responds to these types of events.
+This chapter also incorporates some of the day-to-day operational procedures that are used in responding to incidents such as hazardous material spills, snow/ice removal, traffic incidents, disaster response and recovery efforts.
+The Washington State Department of Transportation (WSDOT) Emergency Operations Plan M 54-11.01 and the Funding Manual M 3014 defines the details of how the Department responds to these types of incidents.